 - Write a personal email rather than the standard suggested application process – In my case Indeed.com, you will then be seen to be slightly different and will be more likely to be remembered.

 - Phone the company and ask to chat with the hiring manager.
 Plan what you will say and write it down, always be polite and say thank you.

 - Do you have a middle name?
 Use it, the more unusual the better.
-It really works, and I owe this one to my fiancé – Sebastian Tobias Truswell.
-Oh, jolly hockey sticks n all that.
-Sounds a bit pretentious but in the cutthroat world of IT, he needs to stand out amongst other contractors.
+It really works.
+It is a bit pretentious but you will stand out.

 - Keep your CV simple.
 They say all on one sheet, I’d say 2 sides but 3 maximum.
 Don’t try too hard to make your CV look fancy, it won’t help you.